Is becoming a statistician right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a statistician is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a statistician or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Statistician

 Many colleges and universities offer undergraduate and graduate degree programs in statistics.
 A Bachelor’s Degree in Statistics includes differential and integral calculus, statistical methods, mathematical modeling, and probability theory.

 Because statisticians use and write computer programs for many calculations, a strong background in computer science is helpful.
 Training in engineering or in physical science is useful for statisticians working in the manufacturing sector on quality control or productivity improvement.
 A background in biology, chemistry, or health science is useful for work involving testing pharmaceutical or agricultural products.